 The latter is no where near as dramatic as saying no one can afford an apartment.

 This demonstrates the effectiveness of propaganda messaging.
 The story was widely distributed, receiving prominent newspaper and television coverage – even though the message delivered by the media was false.

-and thereby distributed 100% fake news with the false claim that the average minimum wage earning cannot afford a one bedroom apartment.
-That is NOT what the study actually said.
+The news reports took the false interpretation and translated that into the average minimum wage earning worker cannot afford a one bedroom apartment.
+But that is NOT what the study actually said.

 In the San Francisco version, they use a two bedroom apartment and rents should not exceed 40% of income.
 The average hourly wage in San Francisco is $40 per hour.